opentdf/spec/schema/OpenTDF/integrity_information.md

 |---|---|---|
 |`hash`|String|A Base64-encoded authentication tag generated using the specified `segmentHashAlg`.
 For `GMAC`, this is the AES-GCM tag produced during encryption of the segment with the payload key, the per-segment nonce, and any AAD.|

-**Nonce derivation (AES-GCM, streamable):** Each segment must use a unique nonce derived from `method.iv` as specified in the Method Object.
+**Nonce derivation (AES-GCM, streamable):** Each segment must use a unique nonce; the derivation and encoding MUST be specified by the encryption method.
+Without a defined nonce scheme, GMAC verification is undefined.
 |`segmentSize`|Number|The size of the segment.
 This field is optional.
 The size of the segment is inferred from 'segmentSizeDefault' defined above, but in the event that a segment were modified and re-encrypted, the segment size would change.|
 |`encryptedSegmentSize`|Number|The size of the segment (in bytes) after the payload segment has been encrypted.|